 Allow the potting medium to dry out properly between watering.
 Do not overwater your medium as fungus gnat eggs and larvae thrive in warm, moist soil.
 If the soil is dry, the eggs and larvae will dry out and die.

 After repotting your orchids, fertilize them monthly with a 30-10-10 orchid food.
 This will keep the plants healthy.
 Remember to follow the packaging instructions and do not overfeed your plants.
 To avoid attracting adult fruit flies again, trim dying or dead leaves and flowers.

 And more importantly, make sure the orchid potting medium doesn’t stay wet for too long periods of time.
 If this is the case, you can add air holes around the orchid pot, so increase airflow inside the pot.

 Remove any dead vegetation from the potting medium surface immediately you notice it.

 Buy Fruit Fly Traps

-You can buy fruit fly traps at a local store near you.
+You can buy fruit fly traps online or at a local store near you.
 As an immediate solution, they are affordable and easy to use.
-One of the best examples of fruit fly traps is the BEAPCO 6 Pack Drop-Ins Fruit Fly Traps.
+One good example of fruit fly traps is the Drop-Ins Fruit Fly Traps.

-This trap can capture an average of 2.2 times more fruit flies.
+These traps can capture an average of 2.2 times more fruit flies.
 With 180 days of continuous protection, each trap lasts 30 days.
-The trap has a secret attractant formula, which is extremely useful.
-Available in an attractive design, place the traps anywhere in your home.
+The traps have a secret attractant formula, which is extremely useful.
+Available in attractive designs, place the traps anywhere in your home.